Ben Loakes is not a fashionable racehorse trainer.

 The Brisbane Racing Club said Loakes could have the stables from the start of March until mid-April, and then when the Winter Carnival kicked in he’d have to move out so that the visiting trainers could move in, if anyone from down south or across the ditch was mad or desperate enough to stable their horses there.

-Loakes took the offer up, expecting the old man to have his last bet sometime during then, but his Dad is made of tough stuff. and he kicked on like Might and Power in the ’97 Cup, and he’s kicking still, but the post is looming up fast and the Grim Reaper disguised as Doriemus is storming home at a million miles an hour.
+Loakes took the offer up, expecting the old man to have his last bet sometime during then, but his Dad is made of tough stuff, and he kicked on like Might and Power in the ’97 Cup, and he’s kicking still, although the finish post is looming up fast and the Grim Reaper disguised as Doriemus is storming home at a million miles an hour.

-Mr Loakes Sr lives on still though, and due to COVID the Winter Carnival got cancelled, and the interstate and Kiwi visitors didn’t come, so Ben Loakes asked the BRC if he could stay a little bit longer, just so that he could stay the distance with his Dad and get his kid through the exam period at school.
+Mr Loakes Sr lives on still though, and due to COVID the Winter Carnival got cancelled, and the interstate and Kiwi visitors didn’t come, so Ben Loakes asked the BRC if he could stay a little bit longer, just so that he could stay the distance with his beloved and get his kid through the exam period at school.
 It wasn’t a real big ask.

 Matt Rudolph, the bloke who got outed from the game for two years for trying to pervert the course of the Kavanagh cobalt inquiry by coercing a witness to change his evidence (his DQ was later reduced on appeal to 12 months), got picked up by the BRC when no-one else would have him, and is now the General Manager of Racing for Queensland’s biggest club, would you believe.

 That’s what we call integrity up here in Queensland, employing disgraced, dishonest, once disqualified racing officials who try to turn Stewards inquiries into boat races.